Engaging with environmental stakeholders: Routes to building environmental capabilities in the context of the low carbon economy

 Baranova, Polina 2016.
 Understanding the customer journey through the prism of service design methodology. in: Routledge.

-Transition to a low carbon economy: on the cusp of the emerging challenges and opportunities.
+Transition to a low-carbon economy: On the cusp of emerging challenges and opportunities

-Baranova, Polina 2017.
-Transition to a low carbon economy: on the cusp of the emerging challenges and opportunities. in: Palgrave Macmillan.
+Baranova, P. 2017.
+Transition to a low-carbon economy: On the cusp of emerging challenges and opportunities. in: Palgrave Macmillan.

 The student experience initiatives in higher education: an occupational perspective.